Explore a Career in Internal Medicine | RUSM Skip to main content

 Internal Medicine

 If you are interested in becoming a doctor who focuses on treating a wide range of diseases and conditions in adults, you might consider a career in internal medicine.
-You may be curious to know exactly what is internal medicine?
-As a doctor of internal medicine, you diagnose and treat conditions of internal organs, but you also provide comprehensive medical care and serve as the first point of care for your patients.
+You may be wondering what internal medicine involves and what training is required to practice in this field.
+As a doctor of internal medicine, you diagnose and treat conditions of internal organs while providing comprehensive primary care to adult patients.

-Internal medicine often attracts doctors interested in a broad range of primary care and in the building of patient relationships that may last for many years.
-If you are considering a career in internal medicine, ask yourself these questions:
+Internal medicine often attracts medical students interested in broad primary care training and long-term patient management.
+If you are considering the internal medicine training pathway, ask yourself these questions:

 • Do you want to work in both a hospital and in an office?